electron/i18n/content/current/pt-BR/docs/api/app.md

 Sets the current executable as the default handler for a protocol (aka URI scheme).
 It allows you to integrate your app deeper into the operating system.
 Once registered, all links with `your-protocol://` will be opened with the current executable.
 The whole link, including protocol, will be passed to your application as a parameter.

 **Note:** On macOS, you can only register protocols that have been added to your app's `info.plist`, which cannot be modified at runtime.
-However, you can change the file during build time via [Electron Forge](https://www.electronforge.io/), [Electron Packager](https://github.com/electron/electron-packager), or by editing `info.plist` with a text editor.
-Caso precise de mais detalhes, consulte a [documentação da Apple](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/TP40009249-102207-TPXREF115).
+However, you can change the file during build time via [Electron Forge][electron-forge], [Electron Packager][electron-packager], or by editing `info.plist` with a text editor.
+Caso precise de mais detalhes, consulte a [documentação da Apple][CFBundleURLTypes].

 **Note:** In a Windows Store environment (when packaged as an `appx`) this API will return `true` for all calls but the registry key it sets won't be accessible by other applications.
 In order to register your Windows Store application as a default protocol handler you must [declare the protocol in your manifest](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-uap-protocol).